shikon/shikon.github.io/_posts/2021-08-27-pwm-fan-controller.md

 # Requirements for the PWM fan controller

-1. The PWM frequency of computer fans is typically 25 kHz but please check the data sheet.
+1. The PWM frequency of computer fans is typically 25 kHz but please check the datasheet.
 2. Read temperature from a thermistor
 3. The speed range for my fans was 30-100%